xuyuji9000/linux-playground/bash/How-Program-Loads.md

 # Introduction

-This document tries to understand how bash script loads and execution happened at the low level.
+This document tries to understand how bash script loads and execution happened in detail.

 ![execve()](./systemcall-execve.png)